ArcherBright123/eeleM/README.md

 # eeleM: Backward Melee
 (New characters and stages are being added.
-As well as many character changes.)
+As well as many character changes.
+Custom stages are being made as well.)
 Download by going into releases and downloading the Zip File.
 Please Visit the discord Server to share your opinion, it would help dearly:
 + https://discord.com/channels/1347739200794923038/1347739201264947253